 As you may already know, the Connecticut Courts are closed to routine matters until further notice.
-Some courts will hear priority 1 matters which include domestic violence cases, Restraining Order applications, Ex Parte Emergency Hearings for Custody, and the like.
+Some courts will hear priority 1 matters.
 The courts that are hearing priority 1 matters have been reduced to ten statewide.
 All other normal court matters remain suspended for the duration of this declared health emergency.
 When the Courts do resume normal business operations, their already busy Case Docket will be that much more over-burdened.

 This is an extremely stressful time for everyone.
 It may be particularly stressful for you and your family as the Coronavirus panic adds more fear and strain to an already difficult time in your lives.
 There may be changes in income, employment, childcare schedules, health, and other unforeseen circumstances that directly impact your lives.
 As with all things related to this pandemic, the unknown produces fear and anxiety.